kgrajski/ercot_dart/README.md

 What I might do next
 - Modeling
-  - Switch from delivery hour-specific models to full sequence-to-sequence (seq2seg) modeling
+  - Switch from delivery hour-specific models to full sequence-to-sequence (seq2seg) modeling, e.g., Transformers
-  - We have a nice baseline to assess improvements rather than just chasing latest hot methods
+  - We have a nice baseline to assess improvements rather than just chasing latest hot method(s)
 - Data
   - Incorporate additional features
+    - With ERCOT it is "kid in a candy store" of data
   - Explore additional settlement points
-    - We looked at Houston LZ in some depth
+    - We looked at Houston LZ
     - How similar or different are other LZ?
 Hubs?
 Buses?
-How would be classify them?
+How would we measure that?
 - Trading
-  - Maybe not every Hub, LZ, and Bus are equally "interesting" for trading
+  - Maybe not every Hub, LZ, and Bus is equally "interesting" for trading
-  - But here I would welcome to collab with domain experts
+  - Happy to consider a collab with domain experts
     - What are your pain points?
-    - How can solid Data Science (and AI judiciously applied) help?
+    - Where can solid Data Science (and AI judiciously applied) help?

 ---